costoffreedom/costoffreedom-book/book/collective-memory/bassel-and-my-freedom.md

 <p>I never felt our relationship stopped me from being myself: on the
 contrary he taught me to break the fear and shame of social restrictions.
-I've been a writer for the last 10 years, but only Bassel made me decide to write my first book.
-I wrote it during his lengthy detention, and we called it "In the Waiting."</p>
+I’ve been a writer for the last 10 years, but only Bassel made me decide to write my first book.
+I wrote it during his lengthy detention, and we called it “In the Waiting.”</p>

 <p>With Bassel, I make my dreams come true, I learn to express my
 thoughts and feelings, and face my fears...
 I shout, I resist, I trance...
 I laugh and I cry...</p>

 <p>Bassel made me Free, while he is absent.
-He is in the regime's jail,
+He is in the regime’s jail,
 and I am in the jail of waiting for him.</p>

 > Noura Ghazi Safadi is a Syrian writer.
-She's married to Bassel.
+She’s married to Bassel.